-The ORDER BY clause can access aliases that were specified in the SELECT or GROUP BY clauses using the syntax (for example:
+The ORDER BY clause can access aliases that were specified in the SELECT or GROUP BY clauses using the syntax @'alias' (for example: @'Total Tickets').

-).
 Referencing an alias causes the results to be ordered as if you had written the aliased expression in the ORDER BY clause.